 - Objectivity - If a work is biased, use it - just make sure your professor knows YOU know.
 And offer both sides of issues, where applicable.

 The internet can be a valuable resource for your paper.
 Be aware that all web pages are not suitable for scholarly research.
 Consider the accuracy of the information, the source of the information, the credentials of the author, and the relevance of the information to your research.
 If you are in doubt, ask your instructor.

 The Crime Museum or the National Museum of Crime and Punishment Is a great place to see the history of forensic science and how the FBI solves cases.
-Interactive exhibits like the Be a Crime Scene Investigator allow you to practice your skill as a forensic scientist.

 The Spy Museum Not far from the White House in Washington D.C., is a very special museum devoted to intrigue in the international and political arenas.
 Spies who dug for secrets weren't far from their earlier incarnation as detectives.